VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The Kodiak, which is native to Alaska, is the largest bear and can measure up to eight feet and weigh as much as 1,700 pounds**
+- ⚡ Daily fun fact: **The Koala bear is not really a bear, but is really related to the kangaroo and the wombat.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">